Frequently Asked Questions

 Galera Cluster is a superb replication system when using MySQL or MariaDB for your databases.
 However, it does have some limits for which you may want to be aware before migrating to it.

 First, it runs only on Linux and Unix-like operating systems.
 There isn’t a Windows version.
 Within the database server, other than the system tables, which use MyISAM, only InnoDB tables are allowed.
-InnoDB is used because it’s an excellent transactional storage engine.
+InnoDB is used because it is an excellent transactional storage engine.
 All tables must have an explicit primary key, either a single or a multi-column index.

 For more details on limitations, see Differences from a Stand-Alone MySQL Server.